Internships & Scholarships

 Arts & Humanities Scholarships

-Recipients must meet the scholarship criteria of academic performance and financial need, as determined by departmental faculty and the office of Student Financial Services.
+Recipients must meet the scholarship criteria of academic performance and financial need, as determined by department faculty and the office of Student Financial Services.
 Preference given to Delaware students.

-For undergraduate history majors who meet the scholarship criteria of academic performance and financial need, as determined by departmental faculty and the office of Student Financial Services.
+For undergraduate history majors who meet the scholarship criteria of academic performance and financial need, as determined by department faculty and the office of Student Financial Services.

 Evelyn Holst Clift Award

-For graduating history majors as determined by departmental faculty for outstanding academic performance.
-Preference given to students specializing in fields other than American History.
+For a graduating history major selected by department faculty for outstanding academic performance.
+In choosing between candidates of roughly equal qualifications, preference will be given to students specializing in fields other than American History.

 William E. Meakin Memorial Award (Application, PDF)

-Awarded to a junior or senior history major who meets the scholarship criteria of academic performance, and who has a distinguished record of community service.
-Please drop off your application and supporting documents to 236 Munroe Hall no later than March 13, 2017.
+Awarded to a junior or senior history major who meets the scholarship criteria of academic performance and a distinguished record of community service.
+Please drop off your application and supporting documents to 236 Munroe Hall no later than March 28, 2019.

-Awarded for the best essay on the history of Delaware and the Eastern Shore.
+Awarded for the best undergraduate essay submitted to the Department on the history of Delaware or the Eastern Shore.
 Your paper should only have your student ID number and your email address on it.
-Please drop off your paper to 236 Munroe Hall no later than March 13, 2017.
+Please drop off your paper to 236 Munroe Hall no later than March 28, 2019.

-Awarded for the best essay by an undergraduate on United States political or constitutional history, broadly interpreted, or Delaware history.
+Awarded for the best undergraduate essay submitted to the Department on U.S. political or constitutional history or on Delaware history.
 Your paper should only have your student ID number and your email address on it.
-Please drop off your paper to 236 Munroe Hall no later than March 13, 2017.
+Please drop off your paper to 236 Munroe Hall no later than March 28, 2019.

 Joseph Donald Craven Prize (Details, PDF)